cfreshman/gauntlet-p4/README.md

 -   Clean UI
 -   PIP Mode
--   Tasks and Statistics
+-   Cloud Sync & Analytics
+-   Task Management
 -   White Noise
 -   Themes
--   Works Offline

-## Tasks and Statistics
+-   AI Integration (Coming Soon)

+## Cloud Sync & Analytics

 ![Statistics](https://lazy-guy.github.io/tomodoro/statistics.png)

-Tomodoro allows the creation of "Tasks".
-Time spent in a focus session can be dedicated to a task in order to generate statistics.
-All the data is saved in your browser.
-Taking frequent backups is recommended.
-Backup and restore options are available in Tomodoro's settings.
+Gomodoro syncs your tasks and focus sessions across devices and analyzes them to provide insights into your productivity patterns.
+The data is stored securely in the cloud and accessible from any device.

 ## About Always On Top/PIP Mode